Kentucky governor: Death toll from flooding rises to 25

 Gov. Jim Justice declared a state of emergency for six counties in West Virginia where the flooding downed trees, power outages and blocked roads.
 Virginia Gov. Glenn Youngkin also made an emergency declaration, enabling officials to mobilize resources across the flooded southwest of the state.

-More than 20,000 utility customers in Kentucky and almost 6,100 in Virginia remained without power late Friday, poweroutage.us reported.
+About 18,000 utility customers in Kentucky remained without power early Saturday, poweroutage.us reported.

 Extreme rain events have become more common as climate change bakes the planet and alters weather patterns, according to scientists.
 That’s a growing challenge for officials during disasters, because models used to predict storm impacts are in part based on past events and can’t keep up with increasingly devastating flash floods and heat waves like those that have recently hit the Pacific Northwest and southern Plains.